Future developments in Singapore: Tuas Nexus

 Currently under construction at a site next to the Tuas Water Reclamation Plant in Tuas View Basin, Tuas Nexus is an integrated waste management facility.
 It will be the first in Singapore to treat both used water and food waste in the same plant to produce biogas for electricity generation.
 The facility will be entirely energy self-sufficient with the use of renewable energy sources such as solar panels and the conversion of heat produced by the incinerators to electricity.
 Excess electricity generated will be exported back to the national grid, sufficient to power up to 300,000 homes.

 Tuas Nexus will also help to expand the lifespan of Semakau Landfill as it allows incineration bottom ash to be extracted from waste.

 The first phase of the facility is targeted to be completed by 2024.

-JTC semiconSpace

-To be located in Tampines Wafer Fab Park, the JTC semiconSpace is a new semiconductor facility that will be built in three phases.
-The facility will be built in accordance with the stringent requirements of semiconductor manufacturing operations such as vibration-sensitive flooring.
+AstraZeneca Singapore

+Announced on 20 May 2024, British biopharmaceutical giant AstraZeneca will be constructing a next-generation manufacturing facility costing S$2 billion.
+The facility will be designed to manufacture antibody drug conjugates (ADC) for targeted cancer treatment.

-The first phase of the facility is scheduled to be ready by 2021.
+The smart and sustainable facility, with its location unannounced, is expected to be ready by 2029.

+Expansion of Apple Ang Mo Kio Campus

+Announced by Apple on 17 April 2024, the existing campus in Ang Mo Kio will undergo a more than S$340 million expansion from late-2024.
+Two acquired buildings located across the main regional operations centre will be revamped to cater to its expanding workforce and newly added roles in the country.
+Once completed, the campus will solely be running on renewable energy.